 CI/CD in the cloud enables global parallel development and testing, to provide frequent and faster delivery of user capabilities of a higher quality.

 At the top part of the illustration is Continuous Delivery.
 Importantly, as a carrier, you get to choose when you’re going to take-up and implement those changes into production.
-EIS releases software to production every three weeks.
+EIS releases software to production every quarter.
 We do about nineteen releases a year.
 We find our customers taking those releases to production on average every quarter.